Kgosi Sekonyela

-Kgosi Sekonyela (1804 – 20 July 1856) was a chief of the Batlokwa people.
+Kgosi Sekonyela (c.
+1804 – 20 July 1856) was a chief of the Batlokwa people.
 He effectively took over the chieftainship from his mother queen Manthatisi in 1824 settling in Jwalaboholo in modern day northern Lesotho.
 He regularly engaged in cattle raids on neighbouring tribes, often to the detriment of his own people.
 In late 1853, Sekonyela's Tlôkwa Chiefdom was defeated by the army of Basotho king Moshoeshoe I. Most of his tribesmen were subsequently dispersed or absorbed by the victors.
 Sekonyela moved to Herschel where he died three years later.

 Early life

 Sekonyela was born around 1804, he was the son of Kgosi Mokotjo of the Batlokwa people who married Monyalue of the Basia, who then became Manthatisi after the birth of their first child – Nthatisi.
 At the time the Batlokwa were living in the valleys of the Namahadi River.
-Makotjo was the chief of the Mokotleng Tlokwa chiefdom.
+Mokotjo was the chief of the Mokotleng Tlokwa chiefdom.
 Mokotjo died following an illness while on a mission to claim the area around Hohobeng from the rival Batlokwa chief Lebasa.
 Mokotjo contracted a disease, died, and his body was sent back to Nkwe for burial.
 At the time of Mokotjo's death, Sekonyela was only nine years old and it would be another ten years before he was old enough to rule.
 The same thing had happened to Mokotjo's mother Ntlo-Kholo who had married Montueli.
-When Montueli passed away, Ntlo-Kholo assumed chieftainship until Mokotjo came of age.
+When Montueli died, Ntlo-Kholo assumed chieftainship until Mokotjo came of age.
 When Manthatisi became regent, she sent Sekonyela to live with her people – the Basia – in order to protect him from political rivalry.
 The Basia lived south of the Batlokwa and were their allies.
 Sekonyela attended circumcision school with the Basia people, assisted by his uncle Letlala, the chief of the Basia.
 At the time the Mokotleng were among the most powerful chiefdoms in the Highveld.